-Q: How often are you updating the public on case counts?
+Q: How often are you updating the public on case counts and deaths?

-A: See total cases organized by county of residence updated in real-time on our Alabama's COVID-19 Data and Surveillance Dashboard.
+A: See total cases and deaths organized by county of residence updated in real-time on our COVID-10 web page and on our Alabama's COVID-19 Data and Surveillance Dashboard.

-Q: Does total tested include negative results or results from commercial labs?
+Q: Does total tested include results from commercial labs?

 A: Total tested reported primarily represents tests that were satisfactorily performed by the Alabama Department of Public Health (ADPH) Bureau of Clinical Laboratories (BCL), along with some data from commercial labs.
-Commercial labs are required, by law, to report positive tests to ADPH.
-Some commercial labs do not report negative specimens.
+Commercial labs are required by law to report positive and negative results to ADPH.
+Some commercial labs are not reporting negative results.

 Q: Do cases have to be confirmed by the CDC?